 Our school’s commitment to sustainability is reinforced through architecture.
 AU’s beautiful campus and SIS’s spectacular LEED Gold-certified building reflect our commitment to advancing ecological stewardship, fostering transparency and human dignity, and working for social justice.

-The school’s relationships with the policy and business worlds and its university partnerships enable students to study abroad, secure internships, and launch successful careers.
+SIS is a vibrant forum for debates and events, and we frequently host government, NGO, and industry leaders to talk and meet with our students.
+The school’s relationships with the policy and business worlds and its university partnerships enable you to study abroad, secure internships, and launch successful careers.